-For successful Texas hog hunting, a hunter needs to know the basics of wild hog behavior.
-Remember wild hogs are the most intelligent 4 legged land animal in the U. S. A hunter should be able to recognize wild hog preferred habitat.
-Know the time of day when wild hogs are most active.
-Locate food and water sources in the hog hunting area.
+For a successful Texas hog hunt, a hunter needs to know the basics of wild hog behavior.
+Wild hogs are the most intelligent 4 legged land animal in the U. S. Hunters should be able to recognize the preferred habitat of wild hogs.
+Know that wild hogs are more active at night with a bright moonlight.
 Understand what weather conditions negatively impact wild hog hunting in Texas.
-The hunter must know how moonlight affects wild hog behavior.
-Finally, the wild hog hunter need to know how to avoid detection during a wild hog hunt.
+Finally, the wild hog hunter needs to know how to avoid detection by a wild hog.

 Texas Hog Hunting Success Rate

-At the bottom of this webpage, there are photos of one 4J Ranch wild hog hunter that had a 100% success rate for seven consecutive hunts within a period of one year.
+The photos below are of a 4J hunter that had a 100% success rate for his first seven hunts.
 On one hunt he killed 2 hogs with his young son in the blind.

 4J Ranch hunter: 7 hogs and a bobcat in 7 Hunts.
 Below are his photos.